-Before you submit your proposal, familiarize yourself with Seal Press and its publications.
-Browse our site and look at the types of books we publish and the subjects we cover.
-Note that we publish with an emphasis on original, lively, radical, empowering, and culturally diverse nonfiction that addresses contemporary issues from a women’s perspective.
-Note: Seal Press is not acquiring fiction at this time.
+Do your research: Browse our site and look at the types of books we publish and the subjects we cover.
+Seal Press publishes with an emphasis on original, lively, radical, empowering, and culturally diverse nonfiction that addresses contemporary issues from a woman’s perspective.

 Do not send your full manuscript for consideration.
 Please send either a query letter or a proposal with a small writing sample.
 Unfortunately, due to the volume of submissions we receive, we cannot field phone calls or emails about individual submissions.
 Please allow 6–8 weeks for a response.